Site icon Mailtrap

 IMAP is just a part of a greater email infrastructure that should serve the purpose of delivering your emails to recipient’s inboxes.
 Mailtrap email delivery platform, together with Email Testing and Email SMTP/API service accommodates the needs of any type of senders and delivers just in time.

 Interested in learning more about email infrastructure?
 Check out our article on the differences between IMAP, POP3, and SMTP email protocols, which can help you choose the best protocol for your needs.
+Or tune into our dedicated video!

 Thanks for reading!